 Keep Your Pet Cool -- and Warm

 When the weather gets hot or cold, your dog needs extra help to stay safe and comfortable.
-When the summer heat is on, walk your dog in the shade or on the grass to keep hot pavement from burning her paws.
-Always make sure she has plenty of water and access to shade.
-If she doesn’t have a lot of fur or has any bald patches, ask your vet about a sunscreen you can apply.
+When the summer heat is on, walk your dog in the shade or on the grass to keep hot pavement from burning their paws.
+Always make sure they have plenty of water and access to shade.
+If they don’t have a lot of fur or has any bald patches, ask your vet about a sunscreen you can apply.
 Also, never leave your dog in a car during the warmer months: The temperature in a vehicle can rise 20 degrees in only 10 minutes.
 The longer they’re trapped in there, the hotter it gets.
 Even if it’s just 80 degrees outside, it can reach a sweltering 114 degrees in the car after 30 minutes.

-To protect your dog from low winter temps, your best bet is to keep her indoors as much as possible.
-For walks, consider getting a sweater and even booties to keep her warm, especially if she has a short coat.
+To protect your dog from low winter temps, your best bet is to keep them indoors as much as possible.
+For walks, consider getting a sweater and even booties to keep them warm, especially if they have a short coat.
 Also, be careful around antifreeze -- even a small bit can poison a dog.
-So clean up any spills, don’t let her eat snow, and wipe her paws whenever she comes inside.
+So clean up any spills, don’t let them eat snow, and wipe their paws whenever they come inside.